Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Mass octupole and current quadrupole

 We construct the mass octupole of Eq.~(\ref{eq:mass_octupole}) using the mass moments given by $M^{klm}=\mu~r^{k}r^{l}r^{m}$.
-Since the system is observed in the $z$ direction, the contraction with $n_{m}$ in Eq.~(\ref{eq:mass_octupole_contribution}) means that we only need to consider the $\mathcal{O}^{kl3}$ component given by \begin{widetext}
+Since the system is observed in the $z$ direction, the contraction with $n_{m}$ in Eq.~(\ref{eq:mass_octupole_contribution}) means that we only need to consider the $\mathcal{O}^{kl3}$ components which we list here for ease of reference

-\end{widetext} We can therefore compute the mass octupole contribution to the GW strain in the TT gauge (Eq.~(\ref{eq:mass_octupole_contribution})) by taking the third time derivative of Eq.~(\ref{eq:mass_octupole_che}).
-We find that the two associated polarisations of the mass octupole contribution are
+We can therefore compute the mass octupole contribution to the GW strain in the TT gauge, see Eq.~\eqref{eq:mass_octupole_contribution}, by taking the third time derivative of Eqs.~(\ref{eq:new_mass_octupole})-(\ref{eq:new_mass_octupole_2}).
+We find that the two polarisations of the mass octupole contribution are